 Living in Portland Oregon

 Portland, Oregon is a cool place to live, work and study.
-It’s why Niche named Portland State University the nation’s No. 1 college location.
+It’s why Niche named Portland State University as one of the nation’s top college locations.
 Our downtown campus is in the middle of a thriving city and only a short drive to both snow-capped peaks and the Pacific Ocean.
 At PSU, you have easy access to all the fun events and rugged beauty in the Pacific Northwest.

 Nature Within Reach